darianrosebrook/portfolio/_posts/articles/2019-12-27-a-good-resume-writing-guide.md

 I've been very blessed to have had access to that kind of role here at Microsoft this year on this contract.
 Funnily enough, I was hired without a job description.
 I was never given one the entire time I've worked here.
 Inside the teams that I've been able to work with, I've received a massive amount of responsibility with the freedom to define my own role.

 ## Here is what my job description would say if I wrote it for what I'm doing now as a designer
-_These are things that I do in my role with Microsoft as a Product Designer 3_
+_These are things that I do in my role with Microsoft as a Product Designer 3 with a little dash of what other things I've done as a finishing garnish :P_

 ### About the role
 As a Senior Product Designer, you would be a voice at the table between Product Managers, Engineering, and Design.
 You will attend meetings centered around product planning and discuss high-level user experience principles and considerations to help our company start projects with designing ideal experiences.